yandaisy/p8105_finalproject/proposal.md

 ### Intended Final Products

-Our final project will results in the following:
+Our final project will result in the following:

 - Graphs/dashboards depicting the results of our analysis
 - Report explaining our methodology and findings